Pedestrians Aren’t Even Safe From Car Crashes Inside Buildings

 So how can you design public space to keep drivers from killing people, even when they’re shopping inside a building?
 As a self-described “threat-based guy,” Reiter and his group are heavily focused on the kinds of interventions that he used in his career to keep truck bombs away from government buildings.
 Impact-resistant bollards and other barriers to guard doorways from scofflaw drivers are a necessary step, he says, although Reiter admits that costs can be prohibitive, and business owners “don’t like their stores and restaurants to look like fortresses.”

 Traffic-directing signs and parking lot striping can signal drivers to slow down and stay in their lane — and out of the front lobby.
 But as any urban-planning nerd learns in How to Slow Down Cars 101, paint and signage are about the least effective things you can do to get drivers to hit the brakes — at least when compared to road features that compel them to be more careful.
-When it comes to designing parking lots that people won’t drive through like maniacs, the question of how to calm traffic gets harder — because lots, by their nature, are swaths of concrete with drive lanes wide enough to accommodate a Ford F-150 turning into a parking stall.
+When it comes to designing parking lots that people won’t drive through like maniacs, the question of how to calm traffic gets harder — because lots, by their nature, have to have driving lanes wide enough to accommodate a Ford F-150 turning into a spot.